 - Most of the soldiers in UFO: Alien Invasion have first and last names randomly selected from a database, which is, of course, multiethnic.
 Peon names range from 'Daniel Danielsen' to 'Naoko Ab Del Farak.'

 - In Dot Hack GU, online web show host "Salvador" Aihara's given name is actually Carlos.
 This is because, while fully ethnically Japanese, he was born and raised in Brazil.

 - In a pre-release rag for Mortal Kombat 3, Ed Boon and John Tobias had stated that early in the development of the original game, Liu Kang was going to be named "Miyamoto Yo Shin Soo," which was apparently too much even for a series that would become known for its inability to tell Chinese and Japanese cultures apart from each other.

 - In Barkley, Shut Up and Jam: Gaiden, Clispaeth, the resident Crystal Dragon Jesus was once a soldier by the name of Crispus Ryuji Attucks.

-- The full name of The Demoman, of Team Fortress 2, is Tavish Finnegan DeGroot.
+- The full name of Team Fortress 2's Demoman is Tavish Finnegan DeGroot.
 While Tavish is indeed a Scottish name, Finnegan is Irish and DeGroot is Dutch.

 - The 2012 reboot of Syndicate has Agent Tatsuo Hamilton, of the Aspari Corporation.
 Additionally, most of the named Aspari citizens and employees have English given names and Chinese surnames (Gary Chang, etc.).